About BalletPrep

 Learn Ballet Properly — At Any Age and Any Level

-The BalletPrep system gives adult dancers the opportunity to train with accuracy, depth, and intelligence — without being funneled into ineffective general classes or committing to child-designed conservatory models.
+The BalletPrep system gives adult dancers the opportunity to train with accuracy, depth, and intelligence, without being funneled into ineffective general classes or committing to child-designed conservatory models.
+It teaches children clean Vaganova technique in an innovative way based on the traditional approach

 • Professional-level technique training